garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 The variables that are required to be modified according to your environment are:

-- registryHostname: Add your registry, in this example we are going to be using Docker Hub.
+- `registryHostname`: Add your registry, in this example we are going to be using Docker Hub.
-- registryNamespace: Your registry namespace, in Dockerhub this will be your username.
+- `registryNamespace`: Your registry namespace, in Dockerhub this will be your username.
-- CF_DOMAIN: Add the DNS you will be using for this project in the form of an array.
+- `CF_DOMAIN`: Add the DNS you will be using for this project in the form of an array.
-- CF_EMAIL: Add the email address that should get notifications from Letsencrypt/Cloudflare.
+- `CF_EMAIL`: Add the email address that should get notifications from Letsencrypt/Cloudflare.

 There is also one secret that we require you to have `exported` at the OS level.